 What our graduates say

-We’re proud to be in our seventh year of our graduate management programme in adult social care.
-We have collected many successful accounts of practice from both hosts and graduates during that time.
-Our 2018 health and social care programme will, no doubt, offer more evidence of the positive impact that graduates are having on our sector.
+Over the years we've collected many successful stories from both hosts and graduates.
+Our upcoming programme will, no doubt, offer more evidence of the positive impact that graduates are having on our sector.

-Download host guidance documents:
+Host guidance documents: